-- 63. It is the responsibility of the Board to ensure that the organisation is properly insured.
+- 56. It is the responsibility of the Board to ensure that the organisation is properly insured.
 Insurance policies will be negotiated by the Finance Officer with a reputable insurance supplier.

-- 64. Insurance will be maintained to cover the following risks:
+- 57. Insurance will be maintained to cover the following risks:

 - (a) Employers Liability

 - (b) Public Liability

+- (c) Property (if appropriate)

-- (c) Contents
+- (d) Contents

-- (d) Specific risks (where appropriate)
+- (e) Specific risks (where appropriate)

-- (e) Money
+- (f) Money

-- (f) Libel and Slander
+- (g) Libel and Slander

-- (g) Motor Vehicles
+- (h) Motor Vehicles

-- (h) Fidelity Guarantee
+- (i) Fidelity Guarantee

-- (i) Professional Indemnity
+- (j) Professional Indemnity for Officers and committee Members and others if deemed nec essary

-- (j) Personal Accident for Volunteers
+- (k) Personal Accident for Staff and Volunteers

-- (k) Trustee (Member) Indemnity
+- (I) Trustee (Member) Indemnity

-- (I) Business Travel
+- (m) Business Travel

-- (m) Business Interruption (in respect of the Board's Offices)
+- (n) Business Interruption (in respect of the Board's Offices) if deemed necessary

-- 65. The Finance Officer will consult officers regularly to identify any new risks that require insurance or alteration to existing policies and report the Board's insurance arrangements and claims history to the Executive Committee.
+- 58. The Finance Officer will consult Officers regularly to identify any new risks that require insurance or alteration to existing policies and report the Board's insurance arrangements and claims history to the Finance and Governance Committee.

-- 66. Any claims should be made promptly and records should be maintained of claims against each policy.
+- 59. Any claims should be made promptly and records should be maintained of claims against each policy.